BBC gender pay gap widens

 The corporation’s annual report for 2021/22, which also marks its centenary, shows the median gap increased from 5.2% to 5.9%.

-The gender pay gap measures the difference in the hourly pay of all men and all women at the BBC and is expressed as a percentage of male employees’ hourly pay.
+The gender pay gap measures the difference in the hourly pay of men and women at the broadcaster and is expressed as a percentage of male employees’ hourly pay.

-Recording the median involves listing all salaries in order from lowest to highest and picking the salary in the middle.
+Recording the median involves listing all salaries in order from lowest to highest and picking the one in the middle.

 The BBC said the increase could be due to “variations in attrition, more diverse hiring rates into entry level positions and as a consequence of initiatives that support our wider organisational objective to achieve a 50:20:12 BBC by 2026”.